Patriots vs. Seahawks score prediction: Model projects exact score for Big Game

-Seahawks vs. Patriots score prediction, picks: Exact score for Big Game pays 150-1 on best sports betting apps
+Seahawks vs. Patriots score prediction, picks: Exact score for Big Game pays 150-1 on best NFL betting apps

 The SportsLine Projection Model predicts the exact score for Patriots vs. Seahawks in the Big Game that pays up to 150-1 at top online sportsbooks

 The Seattle Seahawks will take on the New England Patriots in the 2026 Big Game at Levi's Stadium on Sunday, February 8.
-One option for a potentially massive payout is a Seahawks vs. Patriots exact score prediction.
-Both teams went 14-3, won their divisions, then had to survive hard-fought conference championship games last week.
+One option for a potentially massive payout is a Seahawks vs. Patriots score prediction.
+Both teams went 14-3, won their divisions, and then had to survive hard-fought conference championship games.
 The Seahawks beat the Rams, 31-27, to win the NFC Championship Game, while the Patriots earned a 10-7 win over the Broncos on the road in a defensive struggle that ended with a surprise blizzard.

-The latest Patriots vs. Seahawks odds list Seattle as a 4.5-point favorite, while the over/under is 45.5.
+The latest Patriots vs. Seahawks odds list Seattle as a 4.5-point favorite, while the over/under is 45.5, both unchanged from the opening line.
+Seattle's over/under for total team points is 25.5, while New England's is 19.5.
 You can use these sportsbook promos to bet those lines or any of the numerous NFL props available.
 The SportsLine Projection Model is predicting that the Seahawks come away with a 24-20 win, an exact score prediction that pays as high as +15000 on some of the best sports betting apps.
 You can also boost your bankroll for the Big Game even further by capitalizing on some of the best Big Game promo codes.

 SportsLine's model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 Super Bowl on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting apps could have seen strong returns.